laviealon/TellerAPI/README.md

 The signin flow **must** be followed in order (```signin → mfa → verify → accounts```).
 Once the user has signed in, the session is authenticated, and they can access account information.
 After the session times out, they must hit the ```accounts``` endpoint.

+### Testing

+The test module can be run and provides the basic API calls.

 ## Design

 There are a few features of the application that are worth noting: